wp-plugins/realhomes-xml-csv-property-listings-import/readme.txt

 * Supports files of practically unlimited size by automatically splitting them into chunks.
 WP All Import is limited solely by your server settings.

-= RealHomes CSV Imports =
-Of course, XML files can have complex structures, but for CSV files, you can easily edit them and change the column names.

-When importing CSV files, you should use standard UTF-8 character encoding if you are having any trouble with CSV imports containing special characters.
-But other than that, there are no special requirements.

-This importer is the best option for RealHomes CSV import tasks - it is extremely flexible when doing CSV imports because you don't need to edit your CSV files to import them to RealHomes.
-WP All Import can import ANY CSV file to RealHomes.
-You don't need to lay out your data in a specific way and you don't need your CSV to have specific column names.
-WP All Import's drag & drop interface provides you with a visual way to map the columns in your CSV file to the appropriate fields in RealHomes.

 = WP All Import Professional Edition =

 The RealHomes add-on for WP All Import is fully compatible with [the free version of WP All Import](http://wordpress.org/plugins/wp-all-import "WordPress XML & CSV Import").